Modern Slavery Statement

 OUR FUTURE PLANS

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes the Roost Opco 3 Limited’s slavery and human trafficking statement for the financial year ended 31 December 2023.
-It was approved by the Board of Directors on 26 June 2024.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes the Student Roost group’s slavery and human trafficking statement for the financial year ended 31 December 2024.
+It was approved by the Board of Directors on 19 June 2025.

 Director